redhat-openstack/website/source/documentation/ceilometerquickstart.html.md

 *   **avg**: the average of the sample volumes over each period
 *   **sum**: the sum of the sample volumes over each period

  Note that *all* of these aggregation functions are applied for every statistic calculated.
-This may seem wasteful if you're only interested in one of the values, but it practice hardly any extra computation cost is incurred due to the map-reduce scheme used to calculate these values.
+This may seem wasteful if you're only interested in one of the values, but in practice hardly any extra computation cost is incurred due to the map-reduce scheme used to calculate these values.

 Also there is some potential confusion in there being both a duration *and* a period associated with these statistics.
 The duration is simply the overall time-span over which a single query applies, whereas the period is the time-slice length into which this duration is divided for aggregation purposes.
 So for example, if I was interested in the hourly average CPU utilization over a day, I would provide midnight-to-midnight start and end timestamps on my query giving a duration of 24 hours, while also specifying a period of 3600 seconds to indicate that the finegrained samples should be aggregated over each hour within that day.